FartLabs/jsonx/README.md

 ## Usage

-Run `deno run -A examples/example/main.tsx` to see the example in action.
+Run `deno task example` to see the example in action.

 ### `main.tsx`